albertoriva/apple/README.md

 apple.py consensus [options] outfile infiles...
 ```

-This command generates a consensus network from a list of .adj files (usually generated through a bootstrap procedure).
+This command generates a consensus network from one or more .adj files (usually generated through a bootstrap procedure).
 The following options are available:

 ```
   [-c countsfile] - write a tab-delimited file with two columns: support, number of occurrences of support.